Yes, there are many tutorials online that teach you how to sew a zipper into a pillow.

 Buy a zipper (regular or invisible).
 I buy a zipper at least two inches shorter than one side of the square of fabric.

-If you have to cut your zipper down, do.
-Just make sure you stitch across the zipper teeth several times at the correct length so that your zipper tab doesn’t fall off while you’re constructing the pillow!
+If you have to cut your zipper down, do so.
+Cut it from the bottom end of the zipper, not the top.
+Just make sure you stitch back and forth across the zipper teeth several times at the correct length so that your zipper tab doesn’t fall off while you’re constructing the pillow!

-Buy a pillow form for each pillow, make your own, or use one from a previously used pillow that’s still in good shape.
+Buy a pillow form for each pillow, make your own pillow form, or use one from a previously used pillow that is still in good shape.

 Measure the pillow form.